honghaoz/Loggerithm/README.md

 # ZHSwiftLogger

-ZHSwiftLogger is a simple log utility for Swift project.
+A simple logging utility for Swift project.
 Just one file, you are good to go!

 ![](https://raw.githubusercontent.com/honghaoz/ZHSwiftLogger/master/Preview/Pre.png)